International Biodeterioration and Biodegradation Society: Membership and meetings

 The Society is a member of FEMS (Federation of European Microbiological Societies), but its members are not restricted to Europe.
-IBBS has a diverse membership with scientists from all over the world and with approximately equal numbers of male and female members.
+IBBS has a diverse membership with scientists and industrialists from all over the world and with approximately equal numbers of male and female members.
+Membership is available through the homepage; reduced subscription is available to students and applicants from low income countries.
 "Country Representatives" have the role of promoting IBBS in their countries and acting as a focal point for members in that area.
 Meetings have been held in the UK, USA, Austria, Canada, Czech Republic, France, Germany, Holland, India, Italy, Poland and Spain, with overarching international symposia held every 3 years.
-The last triennial International Biodeterioration and Biodegradation Symposium (IBBS17) was held in Manchester, UK, in September, 2017.
+The 2017 triennial International Biodeterioration and Biodegradation Symposium (IBBS17) was held in Manchester, UK, in September.
 The 2020 Symposium was delayed because of the COVID outbreak and was held on-line in September, 2021, www.ibbs18.org.
+IBBS19 was held in Berlin, Germany, and the 2027 Symposium, IBBS20, is planned for Budapest in August of that year.

+The Society also sponsors the Latin American Biodeterioration and Biodegradation Symposia (Simposio Latino-Americano de Biodegradacao e Biodeterioracao), held approximately every 3 years in countries of Latin America.
+These began in Campos do Jordao, Brazil, in 1990, and have since been held in Argentina, Ecuador, Mexico and Colombia, as well as other Brazilian cities.